yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 // and this conditional cases can go on...
 {% endhighlight %}

-One proper solution to this problem is **Chain of Responsibility** pattern which is also a good example for design by extensions, can be achieved like the code below:
+One proper solution to this problem is **Chain of Responsibility** pattern which is also a good example of design by extensions, can be achieved like the code below:

 >ModificationManager.java
 {:.filename}